Analytical description of the survival probability of coherent states in regular regimes: Survival probability in one-degree-of-freedom bounded systems

-To determine $A_1$, in addition to $\omega_1$, we also need $\Delta E_1$ through $A$ from Eq.~(\ref{amplitude}).
-Since $\Delta E_1$ is the mean value of consecutive energies in an interval around $\bar{E}$ and since these differences vary linearly in this interval [cf. the inset of Fig.~\ref{fig:gaussLMG} (b)], we can approximate $\Delta E_1$ by the energy difference in the center of the interval, that is $\omega_{max}^{(1)}$,
+To determine $A_1$, in addition to $\omega_1$, we also need $\Delta E_1$ through $A$ from (\ref{amplitude}).
+Since $\Delta E_1$ is the mean value of the differences of consecutive energies in an interval around $\bar{E}$ and these differences vary linearly in this interval [cf. the inset of figure~\ref{fig:gaussLMG} (b)], we can approximate $\Delta E_1$ by the energy difference in the center of the interval,

-This assumption is not exact, but the differences between $\Delta E_1$, $\omega_{max}^{(1)}$ and $\omega_1$ go to zero as we approach the classical limit, $J\to \infty$, as shown in Fig.~\ref{fig:gaussLMG} (c).
-In this limit, the anharmonicities become negligible, and a single frequency fully characterizes the classical trajectories.